 7. “Hanging on the Telephone” by The Nerves

 The Nerves were a brilliant power-pop / punk band that came up in the mid to late 1970’s L.A. punk scene.
-This song, which was release on a four song E.P. in 1976, and was later covered by Blondie, and it is an absolute pop gem.
+This song, which was release on a four song E.P. in 1976, and was later covered by Blondie, is an absolute pop gem.
 I found it on a Rhino Records collection, DIY – Come Out and Play – American Power Pop I, which was released in 1993.
 If you’re used to the Blondie version, this cut is rougher, with male vocals (it sounds like Peter Case singing, but I’m not certain,) but it’s also somehow more fragile in this rendition.
 It’s a great cut from a fantastic band, which unfortunately didn’t last nearly long enough!
 (They only released one full album!)

 8. “I Didn’t Have the Nerve to Say No” by Blondie